24x7learning/lt-docs/source/users-lms/reporting-manager.rst

          | * Fill-in the relevant details and click **Submit**.

 .. note:: The user will receive a mail notifications on the newly added action plan task.
-* On user account, the user must provide review on the newly assigned action plan task.

 *To view action plan task details:*